MarcoIeni/release-plz/docs/src/github/trigger.md

 ## Workarounds to trigger further workflow runs

 Release-plz works fine without triggering further workflow runs.
-However, if you want to run CI checks on the release PR, you can use one of these workarounds:
+However, if you want to run CI checks on the release PR, or if you want to trigger another workflow after release-plz pushes a tag or creates a release, you can use one of these workarounds:

-- Manually close pull requests and immediately reopen them.
+- To run `on: pull_request` workflows, manually close and reopen the release pull request.
-  This will enable `on: pull_request` workflows to run and be added as checks.

 - Use a `repo` scoped
   [Personal Access Token (PAT)](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token)